13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: G, C, G7, Cm, A, Asus4, D, Em, D7

-There is nothing to guess what the essence of this song is.
+There is nothing to guess what the essence of this tune is.
 “Broken Heart” is a straightforward song that tells about a broken heart.

 Most of the song consists of picking, but there are some strumming features towards the end.
 Therefore, if you expect to keep pace with the original, you need to improve your fingerpicking skills!

-You will notice that two ukes have on this track.
+You will notice that two ukes are on this track.
 So if you can’t hear your music on the track just the way it is.
 It may happen for this sake.

 Ukulele Tab: UkuLand